Quantum circuits

 where the last equality follows from the observation that and for classical states and satisfying

-The value is called the inner product between the vectors and Inner products are critically important in quantum information and computation.
-We would not get far in understanding quantum information at a mathematical level without this fundamental notion.
+The value is called the inner product between the vectors and Inner products are critically important in quantum information and computation — we would not get far in understanding quantum information at a mathematical level without them.

 Let us now collect together some basic facts about inner products of vectors.